A unified energy optimality criterion predicts human navigation paths and speeds: Results

-\paragraph{Circle-walking is more expensive than straight line walking for fixed speed.} Because $\alpha_2 > 0$ with $p=0.0001$, the model (equation \ref{eq:MetRateFit}) shows the estimated metabolic rate to be higher for lower radii $R$ for a given tangential speed $v$.
-This radius dependence implies, for instance, that at speed $v = 1.5$ m/s, reducing the radius $R$ from infinity to 1 m induces an additional cost ($\alpha_2 v^2/R^2$) of 44.4\% of the total straight-line walking metabolic rate ($\alpha_0 + \alpha_1 v^2$) and 61.4\% of the net straight-line walking metabolic rate ($\alpha_0 + \alpha_1 v^2-e_{\mathrm{rest}}$).
-This additional cost term for turning has a variety of behavioral implications, as described below and compared with experiment.
+\paragraph{Straight-line walking is a less expensive special case.} Setting angular speed $\omega$ to zero or radius $R$ to infinity in equation~\ref{eq:MetRateFit} gives $\dot{E}$ for straight line walking: $\alpha_0 + \alpha_1 v^2$.
+Thus, as noted, the quadratic expression (Eq. \ref{eq:MetRateFit}) generalizes the classic quadratic expression for the straight-line walking metabolic rate, namely, $\alpha_0+\alpha_1 v^2$ \cite{Rals58}.
+Previous studies of overground or treadmill straight line walking \cite{Rals58,LongSrinivasan2013} have estimated $\alpha_0 \approx 2-2.5$ W/kg and $\alpha_1 \approx 0.9-1.4$ W/(kg.ms$^{-1}$), and our estimates are squarely in this same range.
+Because the coefficient $\alpha_2 > 0$ with $p<10^{-4}$, the model (Eq. \ref{eq:MetRateFit}) confirms that the estimated metabolic rate is higher for lower radii $R$ for a given tangential speed $v$.
+This radius dependence implies, for instance, that at speed $v = 1.5$ m/s, reducing the radius $R$ from infinity to 1 m induces an additional cost ($\alpha_2 v^2/R^2$) of about 43\% of the total straight-line walking metabolic rate ($\alpha_0 + \alpha_1 v^2$).
+This turning cost is about 60\% of the net straight-line walking metabolic rate ($\alpha_0 + \alpha_1 v^2-\dot{E}_\mathrm{rest}$), that is, over and above the resting metabolic rate $\dot{E}_\mathrm{rest}$.

+As a brief aside, we note that the coefficient $\alpha_0$ has the interpretation of the metabolic rate of walking steadily at very low speeds ($v \approx 0$), which is substantially higher than, and should not be conflated with, the resting metabolic rate $\dot{E}_\mathrm{rest}$ (here, around $1.4$ W/kg).
+This difference between $\alpha_0$ and $\dot{E}_\mathrm{rest}$ is similar to differences found by previous studies between the cost of standing still and very slow walking with stepping \cite{Rals58}.

+\paragraph{An outline: Energy-optimal behavioral predictions versus experiment.} In the rest of this section, we alternate between making behavioral predictions from energy optimization and comparing these predictions with experiment.
+First, we consider simple tasks such as walking in circles, turning in place, and walking in straight lines: tasks in which the movement path is fixed.
+For these tasks, we directly use the metabolic model in equation \ref{eq:MetRateFit}.
+Then, we consider more complex tasks that require the movement paths to be selected by the subject: for these tasks, we first generalize the metabolic energy model in equation \ref{eq:MetRateFit} by incorporating other prior metabolic data, thereby accommodating more general locomotion and arbitrary paths.